ronaldbosma/protect-apim-with-oauth/README.md

 ### Demo

-See the [Demo Guide](demos/demo.md) for a step-by-step walkthrough on how to test and demonstrate the deployed resources.
+The [Demo Guide](demos/demo.md) provides a step-by-step walkthrough on how to test and demonstrate the deployed resources.

 ### Clean up